Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Discussion

 \subsection{Limitations and Extensions}

 The simulations in this paper are done on graphs generated from conditionally independent RDPG models at each time step.
-A next challenge is to design an algorithm to capture temporal structures (e.g.,~auto-regressive \cite{padilla2019change}) in time series of graphs.
-For the test statistic in Equation~(\ref{eq:indverstat}) it is natural to use \text{p}-values for VertexAD.
-However, naively obtaining the null distribution for~(\ref{eq:indverstat}) via bootstrapping the latent positions $\boldsymbol{X}$ can be problematic and inflate the Type-I error \cite{el2018can}.
-Additionally, bootstrapping latent position for each vertex is computationally intensive.
-Assuming no nonidentifiability, we instead use reciprocal rank to assess VertexAD to control false positive rate.
-Finally, our results are based on empirical simulations; theory describing relative strengths and limitations of these methods in terms of the underlying nature of detectable anomalies is of significant interest, but technically challenging.
+The next challenge is to design an algorithm to capture temporal structures (e.g.,~auto-regressive \citep{padilla2019change}) in time series of graphs. {Additionally, it would be interesting to explore other methods of controlling false positive rates, rather than the Benjamini and Hochberg procedure.} Finally, our theoretical results are only about graph-level hypothesis testing.
+The vertex anomaly detection results are based on empirical simulations; the theory describing relative strengths and limitations of this method in terms of the underlying nature of detectable vertex anomalies is of significant interest but technically challenging.